-Right most lane of I-110 South at North 9th Street now open after high waters caused closure
+All lanes are open on I-110 South at North 9th Street after high waters caused closure

 Latest Weather Blog

-Right most lane of I-110 South at North 9th Street now open after high waters caused closure
+All lanes are open on I-110 South at North 9th Street after high waters caused closure

-UPDATE: The right most lane is now open on I-110 South at North 9th Street.

 Read the original story below.

-Note: UPDATE: All lanes are now open on I-110 South at North 9th Street.